Zumo09/Gravity/README.md

 # Gravity Simulator

-Physics simulation, with 3D rendering, using pygame and numpy
+Physics simulation, with 3D rendering, using pygame and numpy.
+Executable can be found in `src\dist\gravity.exe`

 # Controls